 (Gain) loss on disposition of assets and impairments, net.
 During 2016, we recorded a charge to earnings of \$4.6 million primarily related to environmental costs associated with one of our divested landfills.
 During 2016, we also recorded a net gain on disposition of assets and impairments related to a business divestiture of \$4.7 million.
-During 2014, we recorded a charge to earnings of \$20.0 million primarily related to environmental costs associated with one of our divested a charge to earnings of \$20.0 million primarily related to remediation expenditures.
+During 2014, we recorded a charge to earnings of \$20.0 million primarily related to environmental costs associated with one of our divested landfills, of which \$14.1 million is related to closure and post-closure costs and \$5.9 million is related to remediation expenditures.